 After a separation, remember the insurance cover you have in place (whether a standalone policy or within super) may no longer be suitable for your situation.

-So take the time to review it, and speak to an adviser if necessary.
+So take the time to review for superannuation, and speak to an adviser if necessary.

-Don’t forget to update the beneficiary for any insurance policies and on your super fund too if it’s currently your former partner.
+Don’t forget to update the beneficiary for any insurance policies.
+Update your super fund too, if it’s currently your former partner.

 A will lets you control what happens to your assets when you die, so it’s important to update it after a separation.